 Historians will probably never understand the Vikings as well as they’d like for one simple reason: The Vikings did not keep written records.

-Information that doesn’t come from burial mounds stems from records and reports by Viking trading partners, raid victims, and heavily biased Christian missionaries, centuries after the height of the Viking golden age.
+Information that doesn’t come from burial mounds stems from records and reports by Viking trading partners, raid victims, and heavily biased missionaries centuries after the height of the Viking golden age.

 Although it probably wasn’t how they imagined changing the world after their deaths, it’s a good thing the Vikings were so prepared for the afterlife, because their graves are telling their stories today.